qorix-group/score/docs/features/communication/abi_compatible_data_types/index.rst

 Both workflows are valid, and the final decision is deferred pending further feasibility analysis.

-Type Description Format
+Type Structure Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^

+Precise information about the structure of the types is preserved for use during runtime, enabling a process without compile-time access to type definitions to correctly interpret a given memory location according to the previously established ABI rules.
-The format of the type description shall explicitly support versioning to allow schema evolution and backward compatibility.
+The format of the type metadata shall explicitly support versioning to allow schema evolution and backward compatibility.
 It must accommodate all data types described earlier in the ABI compatibility section.
 It should be simple, human-readable, and easily machine-parsable.

 The choice of serialization format is left open but may include RON, JSON5, or a custom DSL, based on readability, tooling support, and maintainability.